 - 1. Students, teachers, staff and personnel should turnover labeled and unlabeled lost and found materials to the ODS. - 2.
 Students should report lost personal belongings to the same offices. - 3.
 Claims should be made during lunch break and dismissal time. - 4.
-Unclaimed items will be displayed during the quarterly Parent-Teacher's Conference (PTCs). - 5.
-Items not claimed after the PTC days are donated to any of the school's partner outreach institutions. - 6.
+Unclaimed items will be displayed on announced schedules. - 5.
+Items not claimed after the viewing days will be donated to any of the school's partner outreach institutions. - 6.
 Lost and found cash are turned over to the Office of Disciplinary Services (ODS).
 The money is forwarded to the Accounting Office at the end of each school year.